Information for New Students

-New graduate students must complete an initial Program of Study form within their first four weeks in the program.
-The Program of Study sets the stage for new students to plan and think ahead about how to complete the program requirements within the required time frame and, if applicable, what research directions they would like to pursue to complete the research component of their program of registration.
-If things change, a student’s Program of Study may be modified by completing a new Program of Study form.
+New graduate students must complete an initial Plan of Study form within their first four weeks in the program.
+The Plan of Study sets the stage for new students to plan and think ahead about how to complete the program requirements within the required time frame and, if applicable, what research directions they would like to pursue to complete the research component of their program of registration.

-MSc students in the thesis option and students in the PhD program should meet with their faculty supervisor(s) to complete a Program of Study.
-MSc students in the course option may meet with the Graduate Program Director to complete a Program of Study, or may complete the form on their own before submitting it for the Graduate Program Director to review.
+MSc students in the thesis option and students in the PhD program should meet with their faculty supervisor(s) to complete their Plan of Study.
+MSc students in the course option may meet with the Graduate Program Director to complete their Plan of Study, or may complete the form on their own before submitting it for the Graduate Program Director to review.

-Students registered in the PhD program and the thesis or MRP option of the MSc program must meet with their faculty supervisor(s) at least once each term to complete a Progress Report.
-The deadline to submit a Progress Report each term will be communicated by the Program Administrator by email.
+Students registered in the PhD program and the thesis or MRP option of the MSc program must meet with their faculty supervisor(s) at least once each term to complete a Progress Review.
+The deadline to submit a Progress Review each term will be communicated by the Program Administrator by email.

-Students are required to submit a Progress Report for every term that they are active within a graduate program – even during terms when they are focusing on research and not taking any courses.
-The report, signed by the student and Supervisor, should be submitted to the Program Administrator.
+Students are required to submit a Progress Review for every term that they are active within their program – even during terms when they are focusing on research and not taking any courses.
+The review form, signed by the student and Supervisor, should be submitted to the Program Administrator.